Study how visitors enter your website and curate content for them to improve the likelihood that they will browse and not bounce.

 For those who enter your website via social media or even comparison/review websites; you already know that they are social people who value interaction and feedback.
 Due to this, you can tailor the interface of your website to appeal to these traits and make these browsers feel a connection to your website and what it has to offer.
 A great way to do this is to pepper your webpages with testimonials from real-life customers.
 Seeing these quotes beside the profile of another person can really reinforce the claims that your website is making about your products and/or services.
 Include sharing options where possible so that your website links and imagery can end up back on social media streams again and attract more social traffic.
 You can also list and actively encourage social media and review/comparison website activity if you have logos and incentives such as “Like us on FaceBook to receive 10% off your first order” etc.

-Talk to the expert team at Ireland Website Design today as we can implement for you an online strategy with optimised curated content (as cross referenced with your analytics) to improve conversion and reduce bounce rates from your website.
-We combine high end responsive design with modern business acumen to achieve optimised results for all of our clients.
+Talk to the expert team at Ireland Website Design today as we can implement for you an online strategy with optimized curated content (as cross-referenced with your analytics) to improve conversion and reduce bounce rates from your website.
+We combine high-end responsive design with modern business acumen to achieve optimized results for all of our clients.